PhilipPartsch/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 Different Unicode encoding shall be supported including UTF-8, UTF-16BE, and UTF-16LE.
-Since these encoding have a dynamic length of bytes per character, the maximum length in bytes is up to three times the length of characters in UTF-8 plus 1 Byte for the termination with a “\0” or two times the length of the characters in UTF-16 plus 2 Bytes for a “\0”.
+Since these encoding have a dynamic length of bytes per character, the maximum length in bytes is up to six times the length of characters in UTF-8 plus 1 Byte for the termination with a “\0” or two times the length of the characters in UTF-16 plus 2 Bytes for a “\0”.

 .. feat_req:: ⓘ
     :id: feat_req_someip_687